rfitak/RETINA_RNA-SEQ/DESEQ2.md

 - Additive effect of the pulse within a group (EyeR.TreatmentPULSED).

 Next, we will repeat the above analysis but this time using the "Group" variable only.
 We now can compare different combinations of groups, but lack an interaction effect.
+By default, a beta Prior is included which shrinks the LFC estimates.
 ```R
 # Starting from the 'data' object above
 # Build DESEQ data object